-- Remember to turn off your system during rainy periods.
+- Remember to turn off your automated irrigation system during rainy periods.
 Don’t set it and forget it!

-Stage 1 – Normal Conditions
+Stage 1 – 90-80% of Average Conditions

-Sprinkling is permitted on alternating days:
+Residential and Commercial irrigating is permitted on alternating days:

 - Even numbered addresses – even calendar days only